Freedom of religion or belief and gender equality

 16 February 2018

-The UN Interagency Task Force on Religion and Development, Musawah and OHCHR organized a seminar on
+The UN Interagency Task Force on Religion and Development, Musawah and OHCHR organized a

 “Religion & Rights: Strengthening Common Ground”.
 The seminar introduced international initiatives that promote a rights-based understanding of religion to build common ground between faith and rights.
 It also explored how to reconcile the “conflict” between religious traditions and women’s rights; and possible approaches towards reform of discriminatory laws and practices in the name of religion.
 Moreover, it discussed ways to enhance collaboration and more effective engagement with the international system to promote human rights for all.